lehzhu/personalsite/content/_index.md

 ### Previously

-- I led a QA Engineering team at [JD Power](/portfolio/jdpower), transforming the largest automotive analytics product in the world.
+- I led a Data & QA Engineering team at [JD Power](/portfolio/jdpower), transforming the largest automotive analytics product in the world.
 - I worked on data science and analytics [projects](/portfolio/pangea) for non-profits throughout North America.

 ### Broadly